Sivome/Sivome.github.io/cv.md

 _Consultant_
 **Universities, Hospitals and Startups**

-In my current role, I am working for a proteomics software company.
+Independent Consultant (part of 2016, 2017 and 2018) for MGH, WRI, biofuel startup and ProteinMetrics

-In previous roles as Independent Consultant (part of 2016, 2017 and 2018) for MGH, WRI and biofuel startup
+• Testing ProteinMetrics suite of tools.
 • Improved primer design for a proof-of-principle assay to capture long genomic regions.
 • Built NGS pipeline and developed new computational methods for downstream analyses.
 • Helped different groups with their data science and bioinformatic needs.